YGGverse/next/README.md

 ### Start

-Create as many servers as wanted by providing different `type`, `host`, `port` and other arguments.
+Create as many servers as wanted by providing different `type`, `host`, `port` and other arguments!

-* for security reasons, `next` server prevents any access to the hidden files (started with dot).\
+* for security reasons, `next` server prevents any access to the hidden files (started with dot)
-* also, clients can't access any data out the `root` path, defined on server startup
+* also, clients can't access any data out the `root` path, that defined on server startup

 Simple example: